cscorley/triage/paper/sections/04_study.md

 \input{tables/subjects}
 \end{table}

-The attentive reader will notice that all of the systems are projects supported by the Apache Software Foundation.
 We chose these systems for our preliminary work because developers use descriptive commit messages that allow for easy traceability linking to issue reports.
 Further, all projects use JIRA as an issue tracker, which has been found to encourage more accurate linking [@Bissyande-etal_2013].

 To build our dataset we mine the Git repository for information about each
 commit: the committer, message, and files changed.
 We use the files changed